Personalized Legacies: How Global Death Rituals Inspire Unique Ways to Remember

 Here, people who select this reef as their final resting place are first cremated.
 Their ashes are then blended with non-porous cement, sand, and water.
 The mixture is shaped into a stone form of their choice, like a shell or starfish.
 Scuba divers then place the stone onto the reef.

-Ghana’s Dance of Departure vs. Japan’s Silent Obon
+Dance of Departure vs. Silent Ghost Festival

 Ghana: Dancing Coffins & Coca-Cola Burials

-In Accra, coffin artist Kwesi builds fantasy coffins: cameras, palm trees, even AK-47s.
+In Accra, coffin artist Kwesi builds fantasy coffins: cameras, palm trees, and even AK-47s.
 In 2022, he crafted a 6-foot Coca-Cola bottle coffin for a soda distributor.
-Mourners danced to Afrobeats, tossing free sodas to the crowd — death as celebration.
+Mourners danced to Afrobeats, tossing free sodas to the crowd — death as a celebration.

-Japan: Silent Whispers to the Dead
+China: Silent Whispers to the Dead

-Indonesia’s Mummy Reunions vs. France’s Bone Walls
+Mummy Reunions vs. Bone Walls

 Indonesia: Sipping Coffee With Mummies